 Engineered Flooring Basics

-Engineered Hardwood flooring is real hardwood — the word “engineered” just refers to the way in which it’s made.
+Engineered Hardwood flooring is real hardwood — the word “engineered” refers to how it is made.
 And there are many benefits to choosing an engineered product over a solid product.

 - Beautiful, natural look, no two pieces are exactly alike